logo

 Instagram/himanshu_wildlife_enthusiast

-Mainly, they feed by using their quick reflexes to snag up insects as they fly around.
-When this doesn’t work, they also jump down to the ground and grab up insects (like termites and earwigs).
+Mainly, they feed by using their quick reflexes to snag insects as they fly around.
+When this doesn’t work, they also jump down to the ground to catch insects (like termites and earwigs).

 Shantanu Kuveskar / CC BY-SA 4.0

-Due to humans moving closer and closer to their natural habitats, they have also been observed checking out bins and other garbage dumps looking for snacks!
+Due to humans encroaching on their natural habitats, they have also been observed rummaging through bins and other garbage dumps in search of snacks!

 Instagram/insta.praj

-Tickell’s blue flycatchers breed from March all the way through August.
+Tickell’s Blue Flycatchers breed from March through August.

-Their favorite location is in a hole lined with fine grasses and fibers, or in amongst rocks.
-They lay 3-5 eggs, and they are incubated by both parents for almost two weeks.
+Their favorite nesting locations are in holes lined with fine grasses and fibers or among rocks.
+They lay 3-5 eggs, which are incubated by both parents for almost two weeks.

-They have a bigger appetite during mating season, and they take larger prey during this time.
+They have a bigger appetite during mating season and tend to take larger prey during this time.

-Tickell’s blue flycatchers breed from March all the way through August.
+Tickell’s Blue Flycatchers breed from March through August.

 Instagtram/afonsofarias

-Their favorite place to breed is in dry forested areas, bamboo, and gardens.
-They love thick cover and shade, and the best place for them is along the banks of wooded streams.
+Their favorite places to breed are in dry forested areas, bamboo, and gardens.
+They love thick cover and shade, and the best spots for them are along the banks of wooded streams.

-Parenting is pretty equal for the beautiful birds!
-They are cared for by both their mother and fathers, and they fledge for 10-11 days after hatching, but their parents feed them for another week.
+Parenting is quite equal for these beautiful birds!
+They are cared for by both their mother and father, and they fledge 10-11 days after hatching, but their parents continue to feed them for another week.

-Their favorite place to breed is in dry forested areas, bamboo, and gardens.
-They love thick cover and shade, and the best place for them is along the banks of wooded streams.
+Their favorite places to breed are in dry forested areas, bamboo, and gardens.
+They love thick cover and shade, and the best spots for them are along the banks of wooded streams.

 Instagram/prab_chikhalkar_photography

-Luckily, due to habitat conservation and their long breeding period, these birds are pretty common in their natural habitats, and they have a stable population!
+Luckily, due to habitat conservation and their long breeding period, these birds are quite common in their natural habitats, and they have a stable population!

 Check out their beautiful sounds below!